 - Providing advice and guidance to parents on admission procedures, including the transfer of pupils between schools;

-- Acting as the initial contact for parents who wish to make appeals for community and voluntary controlled schools which are full;
+- Acting as the initial contact for parents who want to make appeals for community and voluntary controlled schools which are full;

 - Representing community and voluntary controlled schools as the admitting authority at independent appeal hearings.

-Before applying for a school place we urge you to consider how you will transport your child to school, taking into account any potential transport costs.
-Please be advised that school admissions and school transport policies are prescribed through different pieces of legislation.
-School admission applications are calculated using a straight line distance.
-School transport applications are assessed using an in-house GIS mapping system that measures the nearest available walking route.
-From September 2015 travel assistance will only be offered to pupils attending their nearest school subject to the distance criteria.
+Before you applyfor a school place, you need to consider how you will transport your child to school, taking into account any potential transport costs.
+From September 2015 travel assistance will only be offered to pupils attending their nearest school.

 Free school meals

-Free school meals can be awarded for children who attend school within the Cheshire West and Chester area, up to the age of 16 and pupils who go to a school sixth form.
+Children who attend school within the Cheshire West and Chester area, up to the age of 16 and pupils who go to a school sixth form might be eligible for free school meals.
 If a child attends a college you can contact the college directly to make an application.